ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 This document provides a reference algorithm for producing valid receipts, but it omits any discussion of TS registration policy and any CCF-specific implementation details.

-The algorithm takes as input a list of entries, each entry consisting either of   `internal_hash`, `internal_data`, and an optional signed envelope.
+The algorithm takes as input a list of entries, each entry consisting of `internal_hash`, `internal_data`, and an optional signed envelope.
 (This optional item reflects that a CCF ledger records both signed envelopes and internal entries.)
 For simplicity, we assume the list is of size `2^N`.